dmsc/fastbasic/manual.md

   In case of loops, the program
   continues after the last statement of the loop.
-In case of PROC, the program returns to the calling EXEC.
+In case of `PROC`, the program returns to the calling `EXEC`

 **Loop Over Values Of A Variable**
 **FOR _var_=_value_ TO _end_ [STEP _step_] / F. T. S.**
 **NEXT _var_ / N.**

-  FOR loop allows performing a loop a specified number of times while keeping a counting variable.
+  `FOR` loop allows performing a loop a specified number of times while keeping a counting variable.